herraChron/GhostFetch/README.md

 ### Picking a chat

 Tap **Select Chat** (or use `/setchat`) to browse your full dialog list.
-Type part of a name to filter the list, and page through results with ← / →.
+Type part of a name to filter the list with fuzzy matching — typos are tolerated.
+Page through results with ← / →.

 ### Download modes